sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 server to the browser.
 It is incorporated in modern browsers to be used in tandem with existing JavaScript applications, and uses components from existing JavaScript engines to interpret and execute.
-It has taken the world wide web by storm as
+It has taken the world wide web by storm as,
-- it is rolled out by four major browsers (Chrome, Edge, Mozilla and Safari) i.e. platform independent
+- it is rolled out by four major browsers (Chrome, Edge, Mozilla and Safari) i.e., platform independent
 - it is programming model independent
 - it is hardware independent

 What this means is you could write a web application in C, compile it to WebAssembly and use it on any browser on any hardware.
-This gives much more performance in general than a JavaScript program, which has type classification overheads, performance implications based on which browser you target and how performant is your interpreter.
+This gives much more performance in general than a JavaScript program, which has type classification overheads and overheads at parsing and verification.
+Existing technologies also has performance implications based on which browser you target (different browsers used different techniques to optimize applications on browsers).

 ## Is WebAssembly just C on browsers?
 WebAssembly does brings the performance of pre-compiled languages to web browsers.
-But it does so side-by-side with traditional Javascript running on the same engines.
+But it does so side-by-side with traditional JavaScript running on the same engines.
-This allows browsers to have best of both worlds, drive the Ferrari on the race track- run performant WebAssembly when it needs performance, or drive the Prius to the grocery store- quickly getting a simple web application up and running.
+This allows browsers to have best of both worlds, drive the Ferrari on the race track--- run performant WebAssembly when it needs performance--- or drive the Prius to the grocery store--- quickly getting a simple web application up and running.

 With WebAssembly, you could use JavaScript for fast development, but also use C where you need performance.
-You could use C where static typing is useful, but JavaScript where dynamic typing is a necessacity for productivity.
+You could use C where static typing is useful, but JavaScript where dynamic typing is a necessity for productivity.
 And you could combine these modules, to balance productivity and performance, as both these styles can now be executed in the same compiler flow.
 So WebAssembly is more than just C on browsers, it's a carefully coordinated,